Azure/aks-baseline-automation/docs/app-docs/pull-push-steps/app-azurevote-push-dockerbuild.md

 1. Fork this repo to your GitHub: https://github.com/Azure/aks-baseline-automation.
 Note: Be sure to uncheck "Copy the main branch only".
 1. Go to Actions on the forked repo and enable Workflows as shown: <https://github.com/YOURUSERNAME/aks-baseline-automation/actions>
    ![](media/c2a38551af1c5f6f86944cedc5fd660a.png)
 1. Go to Settings on the forked repo and create a new environment
-    1. adding a new environment here: https://github.com/YOUR-REPO/settings/environments/new
+    1. Adding a new environment here: https://github.com/YOUR-REPO/settings/environments/new
     1. Click New Environment button: Environments / Add
     1. Name it prod
 1. Set Azure subscription